Etheric Studies Glossary of Terms

 The term EVP is plural because there are a number of forms.
 For instance, Transform EVP is the most common form in which the speech is formed out of available audio-frequency background sound either in the environment or produced in the recorder.
 Opportunistic EVP is speech formed by selection of available bits of sound via a technique such as radio-sweep or random selection of prerecorded speech.
 A third form is the spontaneous messages found in telephones and answering machines.
 These three forms are thought to depend on very different physical processes.
 EVP are considered a subset of Instrumental TransCommunication (ITC).

 Entangled: The concept of entanglement is used to indicate the binding rapport between an etheric personality and its avatar (physical body) during a lifetime.
 The sense of being the body is often so complete that, for some people, the possibility of mind separate from body is unthinkable.
-Entanglement is thought to be by way of a sharing of worldview.
-See the Life Field Complex Diagram in the Cosmology Lesson.
+Entanglement is thought to be by way of sharing of worldview.
+See the Life Field Complex Diagram below.

 Etheric: Etheric is an old term referring to the greater reality.
 The term has been traditionally used to describe the underlying medium propagation for the influence of thought (Psi) and organizing principles.
 It is the matrix of reality.

-The term etheric and etheric space is used as a generic term for the conceptual space of reality.
+The terms “etheric” and “etheric space” are used as a generic term for the conceptual aspect of reality.
 It is nonlocal in the sense that everywhere is here.
+It is described in the Pragmatic Model s a dimensionless singularity that is conceptually infinitely large.

 Some parapsychologists describe a Psi Field as a nonlocal medium of propagation for Psi that is an emergent nonphysical characteristic of the physical.

-Etheric Energy: The concept of etheric energy has been superseded by fields.
-See Etheric Fields below
+Etheric Energy: The concept of etheric energy has been superseded by fields theory.
+See Etheric Field below

-Etheric Field: Conceptually, a field represents a set of elements with common characteristics which are bound together by a common influence.
+Etheric Field: Conceptually, a field represents a set of elements with related characteristics which are bound together by a common influence.
 Etheric fields are regions of reality that can be modeled as a node or nexus (attractor) associated with a set of related elements.
 It is useful to model reality as a single etheric field (reality field) expressed by a first cause or Source.
 In this view, the reality field is the top etheric field, from which all other fields have been derived via aspectation.
 In this way, the reality field has been differentiated as a hierarchy of nested life fields and their expressions.
-See the Etheric Fields Paper.

 Etheric Studies: The study of consciousness and Psi phenomena.
 While “Etheric Studies” seems to be an appropriate name for this study, I am probably the only one using it.
 See the About Etheric Studies Paper.